-The Concentration in English Language and Literature ultimately prepares students for further graduate study or a range of careers in areas including teaching, media work, public relations, technical or corporate communications, the non-profit sector and publishing.
+The Concentration in English Language and Literature prepares students for further graduate study or a range of careers in areas including teaching, media work, public relations, technical or corporate communications, the non-profit sector and publishing.

 Students selecting this concentration complete five courses in the English Language and Literature concentration.
 Among those five courses, they must choose two of the following:

-ENG 518: Chaucer
+- ENG 518: Chaucer

-ENG 545: Shakespeare’s Histories and Comedies
+- ENG 545: Shakespeare’s Histories and Comedies

-ENG 580: Literary and Cultural Interpretation
+- ENG 580: Literary and Cultural Interpretation

-HUM 570: Topics in Language and Literature
+- HUM 570: Topics in Language and Literature

-* All M.A. in Humanities program candidates are required to complete the following:
+All M.A. in Humanities program candidates are required to complete the following:

-The successful M.A. candidate will complete 10 course credits, which includes two course credits of Master’s Thesis, while maintaining a cumulative grade point average of 3.0 or higher.
+The successful M.A. candidate will complete 10 courses while maintaining a cumulative grade point average of 3.0 or higher.
 Graduate course credit will be awarded only for earned grades of C (2.0 on a 4.0 scale) or better.